-Rotterdam is a constant changing city with 170+ nationalities and with its harbor, university and polytechnics it functions as a magnet for young people world-wide.
+Rotterdam is a true Babylon.
+A constant changing city with 170+ nationalities with its harbour, university and polytechnics.
+It functions as a magnet for young people worldwide.
 Rotterdam is a city lab where you can experience how people live together, and reinvent the city over and over again!
-A hotspot of social complexities, specific for present day identity exposures under the influence of globalisation and migration.
-A true Babylon and the perfect environment to research the complexity of the cultural and economic fabric of a city.
-To identify and bridge borders and fractures in physical and non physical public space.
+A hotspot of social complexities, specific for present-day identity exposures under the influence of globalisation and migration.
+The perfect environment to research the complexity of the cultural and economic fabric of a city.
+To identify and bridge borders and fractures in physical and non-physical public space.

 - The course will focus on the city triangle most associated with cultural diversity and commercial enterprise (institutions, shops, visitors, inhabitants, workers)

 - Through a playful 'forensic study' the different fields are highlighted - the summer school runs you along the various aspects of art and design.
 Systematic observation by photography and a group-breakdown of the results will result in a richly composed mix of workshops, exercises, flash lectures, peer review and meet & greet.
 We deconstruct the city, the citizen and ‘the invisible aspects’ that influence our behaviour.

 - Practical and contemporary urgent issues of the municipality of Rotterdam form the backdrop for this exercises.
 The municipality is a committed partner that will participate during the course.